Tuurlijk/TYPO3.Homestead/README.md

 Make sure the `src` directory exists on your host machine!

 If you use shared folders, the contents of the shared `src` folder will replace the the content of the `target` folder on the Vagrant box.
 You will need to take care of setting up the MySQL databases inside of the Vagrant box.
 Or you can send me a pull request with some fancy lightweight provisioning code ;-).

+Make sure the vagrant box can make a nfs connection to the host.
+Check your firewall settings if the host cannot connect to the shared folder.
+Enable access to nfsd and rpc.*.

 If you don't do this, you may want to add your public ssh key to the authorized_keys file of the vagrant user.
 Read the section SSH Access.